-I joined the University of Sunderland as a Postgraduate Academic Assistant in Law in October 2018.
-I teach on a number of modules on the LLB and the Business programme whilst also studying for my PhD.
+I joined the University of Sunderland as a Postgraduate Academic Assistant in Law in 2018 but I'm now working as a Lecturer as of 2022.
+I teach a number of modules on LLB and LLM Law while also studying for my PhD.

 My PhD thesis is on international humanitarian law and the protection of civilians in hostilities.
-Specifically, it is looking at whether international law adequately defines the phrase 'direct participation in hostilities'.
+Specifically, it looks at whether international law adequately defines the phrase 'direct participation in hostilities'.

 Teaching and supervision